AlvaroBalbin/auto-framer/README.md

 - Mediapipe face detection wrapper: given a BGR image (OpenCV frame), then changes to RGB, runs Mediapipe detector, converts each relative bounding box to absolute pixel coordinates, returns a list of BBox objects clamped to image size.
 Also .close() isn’t necessary in new Mediapipe updates.

-- We used time.perf_counter() to track time because it’s monotonic so it only goes into the future and it has extremely high precision, the most you’ll find.
+- I used time.perf_counter() to track time because it’s monotonic so it only goes into the future and it has extremely high precision, the most you’ll find.
 Also it’s also relative so it is useful in loops.

 - cv.namedWindow using imshow lets you display your image, but I decided to include this to allow users to have more flexibility with their window types, and you can change this in config.py.

 - There are many different forms of interpolation.
 I checked all out and used linear in the end, but the documentation can help show you more.
 Shoutout to Computerphile on YouTube.

-- We measured mouth movement using change in mouth aspect ratio instead of just mouth opening ratio because MOR would give you raw values which could change from person to person, while MAR would give you normalized values and we could easily calculate the change of it per frame.
+- I measured mouth movement using change in mouth aspect ratio instead of just mouth opening ratio because MOR would give you raw values which could change from person to person, while MAR would give you normalized values and I could easily calculate the change of it per frame.

 - For bounding boxes the measurement used was x, y, w, h not x, y, x, y so you get the top-left corner then the width and height instead of the top-left and bottom-right corner coordinates.
 IMO it is easier to visualize and work with when programming.